MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/configure-custom-settings-active-directory.md

 ## Cluster aware updating (CAU)

-Cluster aware updating does leverage a client access point (VCO) which does require a DNS record.
+Cluster aware updating does apply a client access point (VCO) which does require a DNS record.

-In environments where dynamic secure updates are not possible it requires to manually create the VCO.
+In environments where dynamic secure updates aren't possible it requires to manually create the VCO.
 For more information about how to create the VCO, see [Prestage cluster computer objects in Active Directory Domain Services](https://learn.microsoft.com/windows-server/failover-clustering/prestage-cluster-adds#more-information).

 > [!NOTE]
 > Dynamic DNS update must be disabled in the Windows DNS client.
 Unfortunately, the timing is very critical because the setting is protected by the drift control build into Network ATC.